-The Summer Institute includes a unique and innovative core academic component offered through Virginia Tech’s Center for Communicating Science, along with a number of experiential co-curricular components with partners like the Institute for Creativity, Arts, and Technoloy (ICAT) (check out the ICAT Creativity + Innovation Day on May 3 for a celebration of creativity and innovation at the convergence of science, engineering, arts and design, held online this year!).
+The Summer Institute includes a unique and innovative core academic component offered through Virginia Tech’s Center for Communicating Science, along with a number of experiential co-curricular components with partners like the Institute for Creativity, Arts, and Technoloy (ICAT) (check out the ICAT Creativity + Innovation Day for a celebration of creativity and innovation at the convergence of science, engineering, arts and design, held online May 3 this year).

 An integral part of the Summer Institute has been introducing students to the American college campus experience as well as providing a perspective on the diverse range of activities that are part of US higher education, including centers for the performing and visual arts as well as entrepreneurial innovation, research institutes, scientific laboratories, campus farm operations and agricultural extension programs, student life organizations, community outreach, recreational and professional sports, etc.